bitcraft/storymaker/readme.md

 ## Advanced AI for Python

-bitcraft (leif dot theden at gmail.com) v.4 - for python 3 (3.3 tested)
+bitcraft (leif dot theden at gmail.com) v.4 - for python 3.4+

 If you have any problems or suggestions, please contact me via email.

-*Library released under the LGPL v3*
-All other files are public domain.
+*pyGOAP Library (/pygoap) released under the LGPL v3* All other files are under the MIT licence.

 Demo is: main.py
          lib/*